No Claims Bonus

-A no claims bonus is where a driver receives a discount on their premium based on amount of years they’ve held a car insurance policy without making a claim.
-The higher the number of years you’ve had without the accident, the higher the discount you’ll receive.
-Only the person who has taken out a policy in their name can earn a no claims bonus.
+A no-claims bonus is where a driver receives a discount on their premium based on the number of years they’ve held a car insurance policy without making a claim.
+The more years you’ve had without an accident, the higher the discount you’ll receive.
+Only the person who has taken out a policy in their name can earn a no-claims bonus.

-Usually, the max number of years that you can receive a no claims bonus for is 6 years.
-Your no claims bonus does not increase any further after six years as this is the maximum discount.
-Therefore, whether you have 8 or 15 years of no claims, the bonus that you receive will be the same.
-You can receive a reduction of up to 67% on your policy by having a full no claims bonus.
+Usually, the max number of years that you can receive a no-claims bonus is 6 years.
+Your no-claims bonus does not increase further after six years, as this is the maximum discount.
+Therefore, whether you have 8 or 15 years of no claims, your bonus will be the same.
+You can receive a reduction of up to 67% on your policy with a full no-claims bonus.

-If someone makes a claim against you, you will lost your bonus.
-If you’re involved in an accident where you are not at fault, you insurance company may pay out the fees until the case is settled.
+If someone claims you, you will lose your bonus.
+If you’re involved in an accident where you are not at fault, your insurance company may pay the fees until the case is settled.
 Once it’s established that you are not at fault, your bonus will remain the same without being reduced.

 Full No Claims Bonus Protection

-You will usually have the option to protect your no claims bonus when you’re taking out your insurance policy.
-By paying an additional fee on your policy, you can protect your bonus, even if you make a claim.
+You will usually have the option to protect your no-claims bonus when taking out your insurance policy.
+You can protect your bonus by paying an additional fee on your policy, even if you make a claim.
 This means that you will still receive the same discount despite making a claim.

-It’s important to read your insurance company’s terms and conditions when taking up no claim protection, as some insurance companies apply limitations.
+It’s essential to read your insurance company’s terms and conditions when taking up no-claim protection, as some companies apply limitations.

-These may include, restricting the amount of times you can make a claim before your no claims is affected.
-It is also worth noting, that despite having a no claims protection in place, some insurance policies will still take the number of accidents you have been in into account.
+These may include restricting the number of times you can claim your no claims are affected.
+It is also worth noting, that despite having no claims protection in place, some insurance policies will still take the number of accidents you have been in into account.

 Step Back No Claims Bonus Protection